totalspectrum/spin2cpp/doc/spin.md

 ## Compatibility with PropTool

 flexspin is mostly, but not completely, compatible with the standard Spin2 compiler.
 Not all Spin2 builtin functions are available on the P1; only the ones listed in the "New intrinsics for both P1 and P2" are available on all platforms.
-But when compiling for P2 all of the Spin2 builtin functions should be available.
+But when compiling for P2 all of the Spin2 builtin functions should be available, unless otherwise noted.

 ### Layout of variables in memory